amaranth-lang/amaranth/README.md

 ## Community

-Amaranth has a dedicated IRC channel, [#amaranth-lang at libera.chat](https://web.libera.chat/#amaranth-lang).
+Amaranth has a dedicated IRC channel, [#amaranth-lang at libera.chat](https://web.libera.chat/#amaranth-lang), which is _bridged_[^1] to Matrix at [#amaranth-lang:matrix.org](https://matrix.to/#/#amaranth-lang:matrix.org).
 Feel free to join to ask questions about using Amaranth or discuss ongoing development of Amaranth and its related projects.

+[^1]: The same messages appear on IRC and on Matrix, and one can participate in the discussion equally using either communication system.

 ## License